 If possible, cite them within the text.
 That way, you do not have to include them in the notes.
 Use your discretion, depending on the weight of the source.

-Citing online sources in notes-biblio style is easy once you get the hang of it.
+Citing online sources in notes-biblio for Chicago style format is easy once you get the hang of it.
 Most importantly, keep your reader in mind.
 Ask yourself if the source is clearly stated and if the reader can find it easily.
 If both answers are yes, you’re good to go.